114 Sponsored Online Programs Available

 Online Masters in Business Administration Programs

 Online MBA programs may be appealing as there are several flexible formats that allow students and current managers to update their current business knowledge and delve deeper into a concentration area such as finance or marketing.
-Maybe you are in an entry-level position and aspire to potentially move up the proverbial corporate ladder.
-Or, maybe you have always wanted to earn a master of business administration but you got too busy with work or family and you have been delaying it.
+Maybe you are in an entry-level position and aspire to potentially move up the top of the proverbial corporate ladder.
+Or, maybe you have always wanted to earn a master of business administration but you got too busy with work or family and you, at best, have been delaying it.
 There are any number of reasons that lead you to the doorway in search of online business schools and several reasons why earning your MBA online may be a worthwhile endeavor.

 Why Consider Online MBA Programs?

 Online MBA programs are typically designed for the working professional who is not ready to give up full-time employment to attend graduate school.
 Time is precious and needs to be well spent.
 Convenience is key[i].
 The good news is that recent studies (2016) show that, upon graduating from an online learning program (although not necessarily an MBA degree), 72% of online students felt it was worth their time, and 69% felt it was worth the investment of their money. [ii]